Nathalie Morris: Career

-In 2020, Morris was named in the new Stan series Bump, she would play the character of Oly Chalmers-Davis in her breakout role, where Oly would navigate life with a new born baby while Oly was in high school.
-Morris appeared in every episode and season of the show and wrote an episode in series five.
+In 2020, Morris was named to appear in the new Stan series Bump, alongside Claudia Karvan and Angus Sampson.
+In her breakout role, she played the character of Oly Chalmers-Davis, navigating life with a newborn baby while still in high school.
+Morris appeared in every episode of all five seasons of the Logie and AACTA-nominated show and wrote an episode in season five.
+2020 also saw Morris play the role of Nina in Auckland Theatre Company's production of Chekhov's The Seagull, which screened online during COVID and received worldwide critical acclaim.

-In 2022 Morris filmed the movie We Were Dangerous on location in New Zealand with it releasing in 2024, she also worked on the thriller Petrol..
-In 2023, Morris was named as a rising star of 2023 by the Casting Guild of Australia.
+In 2022 Morris filmed the movie We Were Dangerous on location in New Zealand, with it releasing in 2024.
+During this time, she also had a lead role in 2022 Australian thriller feature Petrol, which was nominated for the Golden Leopard award at the Locarno International Film Festival.

-On December 8 2024, Morris was named in the extended cast for series three of The Twelve.
+Morris was named as a rising star of 2023 by the Casting Guild of Australia, for her "potential to break out on the world stage”.

-On 21 February 2025, it was announced that Morris would reprise her role as Oly for the Bump: A Christmas Film movie, the film takes place between Bump's nineth and tenth episodes of series five.
+In December 2024, Morris was named in the extended cast for season three of Fox drama series The Twelve, with Sam Neill, Marta Dusseldorp, and Brendan Cowell.
+In February 2025, it was announced that she would reprise her role as Oly for the Bump: A Christmas Film movie.
+The film takes place between Bump's ninth and tenth episodes of season five.